 Full-time tenured faculty who will qualify for official retirement status on their planned retirement date are eligible for phased retirement.

 Because of the nature of tenure, phased retirement agreements are designed for tenured faculty.
-Non-tenure stream faculty who are interested in transitioning to retirement can approach the appropriate dean, department chair, or campus president to discuss options for restructuring their contracts.
+Appointment stream faculty who are interested in transitioning to retirement can approach the appropriate dean, chair, or campus president to discuss options for restructuring their contracts.
 Faculty are encouraged to contact the Benefits Department within the Office of Human Resources for information about the potential impact on benefits eligibility when percent effort is reduced.

 As with the case of tenured faculty, the needs of the school, department, or campus will be given careful attention in these negotiations.